MasihMoafi/00-Self-supervised-Learning-Video-Manipulation/README.md

 ### Description

-The project's aim was to adapt this codebase to a unique application: creating a custom video editing pipeline to swap specific parts in a video (e.g., eyes, hair, and lips) using the co-segmentation method.
+The project's aim was to adapt this codebase to a unique application: creating a custom video editing pipeline to swap specific parts in a video (e.g., eyes, hair, and lips) using the co-segmentation method and face-swapping using the First order motion model.
 The custom application allowed us to identify and change specific features in video sequences, given an input source image.

-The co-segmentation technique relies on a self-supervised deep learning method.
-By leveraging motion information inferred from videos, it is able to discover and replace specific parts of objects (in this case, facial features).
+    "First Order Motion Model for Image Animation": This model is used to animate still images based on a driving video.
+The model employs a self-supervised approach to learn the motion dynamics from unlabeled videos.
+It then applies these dynamics to animate novel images.

+    "Motion Co-segmentation": The method performs co-segmentation, i.e., it separates the foreground and background, taking into account the motion of the foreground object.
+This allows for more accurate segmentation in the presence of similar colors or textures in the foreground and background.

 This project was undertaken over a span of a week and was successfully executed on a local machine.
 During the process, several issues were encountered and resolved, providing rich learning experience on deploying deep learning models, handling dependencies, troubleshooting errors, and enhancing the performance.